 This paper shows that globalization has far-reaching implications for the economy’s fertility rate and family structure because it influences work-life balance.
-Employing population register data on new births, marriages, and divorces together with employer-employee linked data for Denmark, we show that lower labor market opportunities due to Chinese import competition lead to a shift towards family, with more parental leave taking and higher fertility as well as more marriages and fewer divorces.
-This pro-family, pro-child shift is driven largely by women, not men.
-Correspondingly, the negative earnings implications of the rising import competition are concentrated on women, with gender earnings inequality increasing.
-The market versus family choice turns out to be a major determinant of ...
+Employing population register data on all births, marriages, and divorces together with employer-employee linked data for Denmark, we show that lower labor market opportunities due to Chinese import competition lead to a shift towards family, with more parental leave and higher fertility as well as more marriages and fewer divorces.
+This shift is driven largely by women, not men.
+Correspondingly, the negative earnings implications of the rising import competition are concentrated on women, and gender earnings inequality increases.
+The paper establishes the market- versus family choice as a major determinant of trade adjustment cost...

 |June 2016||International Trade and Job Polarization: Evidence at the Worker-Level|